catapracts/ExerciseProject/README.md

 - Practice
   This folder is the collection of code test for various language
 - Programming_Basic
-  This folder is the collection of basic grammar for programming language
+  This folder is the collection of program using varied language
-- basic_programming
+- basic_code
-  This folder is the collection of code using varied programming language
+  This folder is the sum of code with basic grammar
 - ios_Practice
   To make a iosApp and code using Swift
 - Android